 Integrated Pest Management takes an approach designed not just to remove pests, but to change the environment that attracted the pests in the first place.
 After all, if we remove pests and they just return the next year because the conditions that attracted them in the first place haven’t changed, has anything actually been solved?
 Not really; the problem’s just been put off.
 It’s our goal to remove the problem entirely so that it doesn’t come back.

 There are a few steps to this.
 We have to assess what the pest issue is.
-Obviously, if it’s something like nuisance wildlife (a raccoon, opossum, skunk, etc.) we’ll trap it humanely and remove it.
-Yet if it’s termites, ants, mosquitoes, or cockroaches, these are more insidious pests.
+If it’s termites, ants, mosquitoes, or cockroaches, these are more insidious pests.
 In these cases, we need to balance health and environmental risks as a green pest control company and determine a plan that’s both safe for you and your family and efficient in removing the pest.
 We may still use pesticides, but it’s not our go-to option.
 What we do use is targeted very specifically and in a way that won’t spread to the rest of your property or house.

 Some approaches may see us introduce a predator insect to eradicate a garden pest, or use tactics that interfere with a pest population’s reproduction rates.
 Sealing off small, out-of-the-way access points to your house is just as important as removing the mice that used those access points to enter your house in the first place.